 - Impacts to SHWTLP have been significantly reduced from the original Qube design.
 The original rail design was to impact 2.25 hectares of the threatened community.
-The current design has reduced impacts to a maximum of 0.30 hectares of SHWTLP. - National Intermodal is continuing to refine design development to minimise impacts to hydrology.
-The Beveridge Intermodal Precinct Stage 1A Surface Water Modelling and Assessment (Aurecon, 2024) has confirmed that the current design has negligible impacts to water quality and flows into Herne Swamp and Merri Creek. - Avoiding effects of lighting design on wildlife in line with the National Light Pollution Guidelines for Wildlife (DEE 2020).
+The current design has reduced impacts to a maximum of 0.03 hectares of SHWTLP. - National Intermodal is continuing to refine design development to minimise impacts to hydrology.
+The Beveridge Intermodal Precinct Stage 1A Surface Water Modelling and Assessment (Aurecon, 2025) has confirmed that the current design has negligible impacts to water quality and flows into Herne Swamp and Merri Creek. - Avoiding effects of lighting design on wildlife in line with the National Light Pollution Guidelines for Wildlife (DEE 2020).

-- Bridge/culvert design for drainage line crossing to be designed to be consistent with the Growling Grass Frog Crossing Design Standards from Department of Environment, Lane, Water and Planning (DELWP, now Department of Energy, Environment and Climate Action (DEECA)) (DELWP 2017a). - Culvert/s in the northern section of the proposed rail to allow additional movement for frogs north of the swamp. - Temporary exclusion fencing where the impact footprint crosses through Growling Grass Frog habitat. - Avoid areas of potential EPBC Act listed community Natural Temperate Grassland of the Victorian Volcanic Plains (NTGVVP).
+- Bridge/culvert design for drainage line crossing and in the northern section of the proposed rail have been replaced by an approximately 700m long double track viaduct over the Herne Swamp area to maintain natural flood passage.
+Clearance under the viaduct will range from approximately 0.5m at the west end to 3m at the east end.
+It will be constructed from a series of concrete piers and box section concrete girders - Culverts within the Herne Swamp Buffer area are to be designed with consideration of the Growling Grass Frog Crossing Design Standards from Department of Environment, Lane, Water and Planning (DELWP, now Department of Energy, Environment and Climate Action (DEECA)) (DELWP 2017a). - Temporary exclusion fencing where the impact footprint crosses through Growling Grass Frog habitat. - Avoid areas of potential EPBC Act listed community Natural Temperate Grassland of the Victorian Volcanic Plains (NTGVVP).
 This community may also provide habitat for the EPBC Act listed species Matted Flax-lily. - Impacts to SHWTLP occur in a small, low quality portion of the community and will be temporary in nature, and thus the works are considered unlikely to fragment the ecological community.